Professor in Classics & Ancient History

 I am also interested in the links between art and text: I have co-edited a volume on Art and Inscriptions in the Ancient World and have written a number of articles on the viewing of visual images in imperial Greek literature.

-I contributed to the Open University OpenLearn module on The Ancient Olympics, which gained an award for OpenCourseWare Excellence at the Open Educational Resource 2012 conference.
+I contributed to the Open University OpenLearn module on The Ancient OlympicsLink opens in a new window, which gained an award for OpenCourseWare Excellence at the Open Educational Resource 2012 conference.

 I am committed to conveying my research to a wider audience.
 In addition to talks at schools, I have also given public educational lectures at Compton Verney, Warwickshire, and the British Museum.